-To design the compensation circuit, a target crossover frequency f_C for close loop must be selected.
-The system crossover frequency is where control loop has unity gain.
+To design the compensation circuit, a target crossover frequency f{C} for close loop must be selected.
+The system crossover frequency is where the control loop has unity gain.
 The crossover frequency is also called the converter bandwidth.
 Generally, a higher bandwidth means faster response to load transient.
-However, the bandwidth should not be too high because of system stability concern.
-When designing the compensation loop, converter stability under all line and load condition must be considered.
+However, the bandwidth should not be too high due to system stability concern.
+When designing the compensation loop, converter stability under all line and load conditions must be considered.

 Usually, it is recommended to set the bandwidth to be less than 1/10 of the switching frequency.
-The AOZ1017A operates at a fixed switching frequency range from 400kHz to 600kHz.
+The AOZ1016 operates at a fixed switching frequency range from 350kHz to 600kHz.
 It is recommended to choose a crossover frequency less than 50kHz.

-$$f_C = 50 kHz$$
+$$f_C = 50kHz$$